PedroMagar/MISA-I/README.md

 	- r5: FMA - Flex Memory Address.
 	- r4: INTM - Interruption message.
 	> Currently, the focus of 'Management' mode is to access some CPU information such as what is its capabilities or how is its current operation state, there is also an attempt to implement protected memory, this can be seen with r9 and r8, restore instructions (RER) would refuse to restore an "higher privileged" (out of bounds) state, a restore in the max address could also indirectly be used to return control to the caller.
- 	> CPU Mode (Define how the CPU will operate) is under consideration to come back on r6 or r5.
+ 	> CPU Mode (Define how the CPU will operate) is under consideration to come back on r6, r5 or r4.
- 	> With the addition of ADDC instruction, the existence of a register to hold LOC (Last Operation Carry) became unclear, with the necessity to allow application to act to the interruption, it became possible to change r4 to allow more flexibility in the architecture.

 - CPUID:

 |Vector |Multiple execution |Flex Memory | Write Police |Protected Memory |Operations (8/16/32-bit) |